 - Backpack supplies: Whenever I’m going out for a hike or anywhere that might not have phone signal or be close to emergency services, I bring a backup with diabetes supplies with me.
 I always bring my glucagon, juice boxes, snacks and my blood glucose monitor in case anything happens to my CGM.

 Yes, I have low blood sugars with type 2 diabetes.
 I’ve learned to understand the symptoms and be prepared to treat my lows so I can keep living my best life with diabetes!
 Too many people with type 2 diabetes are prescribed insulin but never taught about the signs of low blood sugar and how to treat it.
 Talk to your healthcare team and get the guidance you need before experiencing your first low blood sugar.

->

-> Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes.
+Educational content related to severe hypoglycemia is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.